BuildTheEarth/docs/source/guide/discord-roles.rst

 Reward roles
 ~~~~~~~~~~~~

-Reward roles are obtained by being active on the `Discord <links:Discord>`_.
+Reward roles are obtained by being active on the `Discord`_.
 Each message you write counts towards your rank.

 You can check your current rank be typing ```:?r``` in the `#bot-commands <bot-commands-channel>`_ channel on the Discord_.